tigerbelle07/Capstone/README.md

 In looking at these counties with the highest death rate, I wanted to see how many FDA Mammograph facilities are located within these counties?
 In TN, there are 192 FDA approved Mammograph facilities available within 69 counties.
 Within the 15 counties with the highest mortality rates, only 8 of the counties have a mammograph facility.
 However, I did notice an outlier with Shelby County.
 Within that county, there are 26 mammograph facilities, the largest number within the entire state, but has a high mortality rate of 27%.
 Jumping to my first data question, is there a correlation between the counties that have a higher death rate with the number of available mammograph facilities?
 Based on the available data, the answer is yes.
 Within the 15 counties with the highest death rate, only 8 of the 15 have 1 or fewer than 2 mammograph facilities, apart from Shelby County.
 Which lead me to think, “what is going on within Shelby County”?
-This brings me to my second data question, is there another factor, such as insurance that could also plays a factor in higher mortality rates within these counties?
+This brings me to my second data question, is there another factor, such as insurance that plays into the higher mortality rates within these counties?
 The answer is yes.
 According to the US Census Data, between 2016-2020, Shelby County has the highest number of its population with no insurance coverage at 4,052,700 and out of that number 264,365 are females.
 The highest number of uninsured females within the State during the that timeframe.

 Which counties had the lowest BC death rates?